therealvidem/Minesweeper/README.md

 - [ ] Add custom sizes.
 - [ ] Add (optional) animations.

-## Project Architecture
+## Project Structure

 The `minesweeper/` folder contains the standalone library for the underlying Minesweeper game.
-This means any other project could utilize this library to build another Minesweeper game with another interface or engine.
+This means any other project could utilize this library to make another interface.
 Using CMake, this is integrated into this game as a static library.

 The `src/` folder contains the code for the actual game itself, utilizing the `minesweeper/` library.
 It uses RayLib to draw the game as well as handle user input.
-The `src/` folder is split into two other components: `src/graphics/` and `src/input/`, each handling their respective domains every update in the game.
+The `src/` folder is split into two other components: `src/graphics/` and `src/input/`, each handling their respective domain every frame in the game.

 The `assets/` folder contains all assets for the game, including textures and sounds.